awsdocs/amazon-eks-user-guide/doc_source/pod-identities.md

 ## EKS Pod Identity considerations<a name="pod-id-considerations"></a>
 + You can associate one IAM role to each Kubernetes service account in each cluster\.
 You can change which role is mapped to the service account by editing the EKS Pod Identity association\.
 + You can only associate roles that are in the same AWS account as the cluster\.
 You can delegate access from another account to the role in this account that you configure for EKS Pod Identities to use\.
 For a tutorial about delegating access and `AssumeRole`, see [Delegate access across AWS accounts using IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) in the *IAM User Guide*\.
 + The EKS Pod Identity Agent is required\.
 It runs as a Kubernetes `DaemonSet` on your nodes and only provides credentials to pods on the node that it runs on\.
-For more information about EKS Pod Identity Agent compatibility, see the following section [EKS Pod Identity restrictions](#pod-id-restrictions)\.
 + The EKS Pod Identity Agent uses the `hostNetwork` of the node and it uses port `80` and port `2703` on a link\-local address on the node\.
 This address is `169.254.170.23` for IPv4 and `[fd00:ec2::23]` for IPv6 clusters\.

   If you disable `IPv6` addresses, or otherwise prevent localhost `IPv6` IP addresses, the agent can't start\.
 To start the agent on nodes that can't use `IPv6`, follow the steps in [Disable `IPv6` in the EKS Pod Identity Agent](pod-id-agent-config-ipv6.md) to disable the `IPv6` configuration\.